Home » Living with Celiac Disease » Gluten-Free in College

 • Display notices concerning food allergies and identify foods containing specific allergens

-• Train food service and university staff about food allergy-related issues
+• Train food service and university staff on food allergy-related issues

 • Provide a dedicated space in its main dining hall to store and prepare gluten-free and allergen-free foods

-• Work to retain vendors that accept students’ prepaid meal cards that also offer food without allergens.
+• Work to retain vendors that offer food without allergens.

 These agreements can serve as suggestions when you speak to a food service director or other authority on your campus.

 A great place to start is your school’s food service director.
-He or she is your best link to the gluten-free options that are currently available on campus and which options could be made available.
+They are your best link to the gluten-free options currently available on campus and which options could be made available.
 By meeting, you’ll also get a sense of how well the dining services team understands gluten-free needs.
+If you’re still touring schools, try to speak with the foodservice director at each one.

 Some questions to consider asking your foodservice director include: